-- Install the lower fairings (see Lower Fairing Installation in the Frame chapter). - Install the front brake calipers (see Caliper Installation in the Brakes chapter). - Check the front brake effectiveness (see Brake Operation Inspection in the Periodic Maintenance chapter).
+- Install the removed parts (see appropriate chapters). - Check the front brake effectiveness (see Brake Operation Inspection in the Periodic Maintenance chapter).

-Do not attempt to drive the motorcycle until a full brake lever is obtained by pumping the brake lever and the pads are against the disc.
+Do not attempt to drive the motorcycle until a full brake lever is obtained by pumping the brake lever until the pads are against the disc.
 The brake will not function on the first application of the lever if this is not done.